fineundefined/linear_regression/README.md

 ## Dataset License and Attribution

-The dataset used in this project is [House Prices Dataset](https://huggingface.co/datasets/RashidIqbal/house_prices_data) and is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The dataset used in this project is [House Prices Dataset](https://huggingface.co/datasets/RashidIqbal/house_prices_data) and is licensed under the [Apache License 2.0, approved by the ASF in 2004](https://choosealicense.com/licenses/apache-2.0/).

 **Author(s) of the Dataset**: Rashid Iqbal